Cooking Gorgeous

 Let the cake cool down for 5 minutes and pour the syrup slowly over the cake using a ladle.

-When the cake cools down, cut it to the desired shape and size, and garnish with more coconuts and pistachio nuts before serving.
+When the cake cools down, cut it to the desired shape and size, and garnish with more coconut and pistachio nuts before serving.

-2 pieces of revani cake triangles are removed from the tray
+Two pieces of revani cake are removed from the tray.

 If you love sweet treats, don't miss out on my other Turkish Desserts recipes!

-You can store the leftovers in an airtight container for up to 3 days at room temperature, 7 days in the refrigerator, or freeze it for up to 3 months.
+You can store the leftovers in an airtight container for up to 3 days at room temperature, 7 days in the refrigerator, or freeze them for up to 3 months.
+Keep the cake covered so it doesn't dry out, and thaw frozen pieces overnight in the refrigerator before serving.

 Recipe FAQs